Ormesome/govhack2021/docs/script.md

 There's plenty of opportunity for ongoing work - integrating Training Organisations, enabing School and University curriculum alignment, and individual career growth and skill assessment.

+Hi, I'm David, the data florist, making beautiful bouquets from your data.

 Let's look at the application.